Drowning Accident Lawyers in Dallas

 What does Texas law say?

-Texas has many explicit laws (see Texas Health and Safety Code Section 757.003) that are meant to minimize swimming pool accidents, these guidelines include every public pool must have a fence around it that is at least 48 inches in height.
+Texas has many explicit laws (see Texas Health and Safety Code Section 757.003) that are meant to minimize accidents, these guidelines include every public pool must have a fence around it that is at least 48 inches in height.
 The Texas Local Government Code enforces swimming pool owners to maintain their pool- or they can be fined $1000.
 Furthermore, since 2004, all public pools are required to have a working phone within 200 feet, in case of emergency.

 When it comes to home pools, Title 9, Chapter 757 of Texas’ Health and Safety Code says that these too must have a fence with a height of at least 48 inches.
 Residential pools, must have a throwing rope at least ¼-inch in diameter, a reaching pool that is at least 12 feet long, a power or manual safety cover and an anti-entrapment device.
 Other recommendations by Texas’ Drowning Prevention and Swimming Pool Safety Act and the Department of State Health Services involve pool covers, enclosures, entrance devices and suction outlets.
 Pool retailers and manufacturers must provide information to customers about the Department of State Health Service’s pool-safety recommendations.